twitter-archive/iago/README.md

 * **Idempotent**, meaning that re-execution of a transaction any number of times yields the same result as the initial execution.
 * **Commutative**, meaning that transaction order is not important.
 Although transactions are initiated in replay order, Iago's internal behavior may change the actual execution order to guarantee the transaction rate.
 Also, transactions that implement `Future` responses are executed asynchronously.
 You can achieve ordering, if required, by using Iago as a library and initiating new requests in response to previous ones.
 Examples of this are available.

-Unless you change your configuration's <code>reuseFile</code> parameter, make sure that your sample log has at least 1000 items.

 [Top](#Top)